 Traveling abroad is exciting, but it’s important to be prepared.
 If you or a travel companion became ill, what would you do?
 Many parts of the world – developing countries in particular – are susceptible to diseases not common here in the US, such as yellow fever, typhoid fever and malaria.

 If you are planning international travel for business, fun, or missionary work, we encourage you to discuss your travel plans with your doctor so that you can be fully prepared for whatever you encounter along your way.
 We can provide medical advice and inoculations for travelers.
 We also specialize in malaria prevention.

 In addition, Family Practice Center in Selinsgrove, PA and Steelton (North) are certified Yellow Fever vaccination centers.
-Other FPC locations providing travel services include Harrisburg (Londonderry), Muncy, South Williamsport and Williamsport (Cornerstone).
+Other FPC locations providing travel services include Harrisburg (Londonderry), Muncy and South Williamsport.

 - Pre-travel consultations